 His latest book, Am I Alone Here?, an essay collection/ memoir, was published in November, 2016 by Catapult with illustrations by Peter's brother, Eric Orner.
 A finalist for the National Book Critics Circle Award, Am I Alone Here? is now in its third printing.

-Peter also introduced a re-issue of Mavis Gallant's novel, A Fairly Good time, (New York Review of Books, 2016) and Gina Berriault's Women in Their Beds (Counterpoint, 2017)
+Peter also wrote the introductions for a re-issue of Mavis Gallant's novel, A Fairly Good time, (New York Review of Books, 2016) and Gina Berriault's Women in Their Beds (Counterpoint, 2017)

-A new book of oral history, Lavil, set in Port-au-Prince, Haiti, and co-edited with Evan Lyon, will be published by Voice of Witness/ Verso, in May, 2017.
+A new book of oral history, Lavil, set in Port-au-Prince, Haiti, and co-edited with Evan Lyon, was published by Voice of Witness/ Verso, in May, 2017.

-A film of one of Peter's stories, "The Raft," (with screenplay by Peter and Rob Jones) recently premiered at the Woods Hole Film Festival in Woods Hole, Massachusetts.
+A film of one of Peter's stories, "The Raft," (with screenplay by Peter and Rob Jones) recently premiered at the Woods Hole Film Festival in Woods Hole, Massachusetts in 2015.

 Peter currently holds the Dartmouth Professorship of English and Creative Writing at Dartmouth College.
 He also teaches at the Warren Wilson MFA Program for Writers at Warren Wilson College.
-For many years he was on the faculty at San Francisco State University, and has taught at the University of Namibia, the University of Iowa Writers’ Workshop, Northwestern, the University of Montana (William Kittredge Visting Writer, 2009), Washington University (Visiting Hurst Professor, 2008), Bard College (Bard Fiction Prize Fellowship, 2007), Miami University, and on the law faculty of Charles University in Prague.
-Peter is a member of the Bolinas, California Volunteer Fire Department.
+For many years he was on the faculty at San Francisco State University, and has taught at the University of Namibia (Fulbright Scholar), the University of Iowa Writers’ Workshop (Visiting Professor), Northwestern, the University of Montana (William Kittredge Visting Writer, 2009), Washington University (Visiting Hurst Professor, 2008), Bard College (Bard Fiction Prize Fellowship, 2007), Miami University, and on the law faculty of Charles University in Prague .
+Peter is a proud former member of the Bolinas, California Volunteer Fire Department.